 If you're looking for the spiritual path, just start at work.
 There's always plenty of ego and attachment for all of us to work on in that space, and there's usually someone there lighting us up.
 I remember taking a walk into a park, absolutely fuming about something.
 At some point sitting on a picnic table staring across the field and at Mount Rose, I let go.
 At the time, it was probably more like, "Fuck it."
 But sometimes close is good enough for spirit.

 The Power of Letting Go

-This was probably my first real experience with letting go and with a deeper level of completion.
+This was probably my first real experience with letting go and a first experience with a deep sense of completion.
 In college and high school, we're told we're done after a set criteria is met.
 That's powerful, but the completions in our lives that are most meaningful just happen.
 We can't control them and can predict them only rarely.
-When I let go of my job duties and took on the new set, I felt in my body and soul that I was done with that job.
-Even though I'd still do it for another 8 months as I worked to figure out the right transition, I had nothing left to prove.
+When I let go of the issue, I felt in my body and soul that I was done with that job.
+I had nothing left to prove.

 Next blog: Defining Spirituality and Religion